From CFL to HID to LED. If you’re debating if you should upgrade your grow lights, you’re probably feeling pretty stressed right now.

 Then, we have efficiency, which is how successful that light is at escaping the fixture and making its way to the plant.
 A 300w LED and 300w HID will still draw the same amount of power from the wall and produce the same BTUs of heat.
 But since LED efficacy and efficiency rates are significantly better, it produces way more bang for your buck, so you don’t need to use as much electricity.

 A good LED fixture is always the most cost and environment-friendly solution.
 Some still have a higher initial cost, but it’s significantly lower than it was before.
 Even then, it was worth it as it took only a few grows to recoup the cost.
 Now though, with the 30 to 70+% improvement in yield and reduce electricity costs you get with LEDs over HPS, you’re likely to save money on your first grow alone.
-In particular, the bar LED design goes above-and-beyond other LEDs thanks to the spread-out diodes.
+In particular, the bar LED design goes above and beyond other LEDs thanks to the spread-out diodes.

 If nabbing the best yields possible is your goal regardless of cost, a fixture that gives your plants all the light they need along with additional supplementation of blue, deep red, far-red, and UV light is your goal.
 How much of these spectrums, and when you give them to your plant, is unique to the crops you’re growing.
 For example, lettuce and other shade-tolerate plants love lots of far-red almost all the time, promoting outward growth and big leaves.
-For other plants like cannabis, you’ll want to wait until flowering before hitting it with lots of far-red.
+For other plants, you’ll want to wait until flowering before hitting it with lots of far-red.
 This prevents upward stretch and messing with their vegetative cycle due to it being both a shade-intolerant and short-day plant.

 Since these spectrums have different effects on plants, the best lighting source is one that allows you to control when and how much you want to give — unless you only care to grow one type of plant.